ABOUT THE ARTIST

 I love the process of experimentation with traditional and non-traditional materials, and my style embraces discovering new techniques and pushing the boundaries of what can be adhered to (and scraped off of) a canvas.
 Each painting combines a multitude of layers of the past and the present: contemporary photography from my travels, found paper, historical documents, maps, nautical charts, letters, stamps and other references that speak to the worn and weathered history of the places we experience.
 The acrylic paints, inks, graphite, washes and textures I use emulate the natural wear and tear of time and travel.
 While many of my paintings depict iconic locations and landmarks, I also create work celebrating raw, open, expansive lands seen on my adventures out west.

 My work has been featured in public and private collections across the country and internationally, including Madison Square Garden (NY, NY), the Boston Harbor Hotel, Norwest Equity Parters (Minneapolis, MN), the Jordan Lofts (Boston, MA), Hotel Commonwealth (Boston, MA), Hostelling International Boston, and in O, The Oprah Magazine.

-When not creating art or traveling, I like to explore Boston on my bike, improve my photography skills, read, hike, and go sailing and snowboarding with my husband Mike.
+When not creating art, I like to explore Boston on my bike, improve my photography skills, read, hike, and travel with my husband Mike and our baby Madeleine.

 2018 Group Show, Zume's Coffee x Blockhaus Gallery, Charlestown, MA